 However, we would have strong reservations about directing the treasury's investments towards political ends.
 Its primary responsibility is good stewardship.
-The history of ideologically driven government investment decisions in WA
+The history of ideologically driven government investment decisions in WA and elsewhere is not a happy one.

 Appendix 2: WBCSD and Draft Paper Summary Compared on "7 Keys to Success"